Kenya-Rae/mani-and-me/README.md

 10. Search for your repository and click Connect.
 11. You can click "Enable Automatic Deploys" in case of any further changes to the project.
 This will push over when you make the push to GitHub.
 12. If you are using the Manual deploy section and click Deploy Branch.
 This will start the build process.
-13. Once this is completed.
-Navigate to the top of the page to the “More” button and select “Run console”.
     <br> <strong>Note: If any changes are made to models you will need to manually make the migrations within Heroku.</strong>
-14. The app should running now, click the “Open app” button.
+13. The app should running now, click the “Open app” button.
     <br> <strong>Note: The deployed app will load, but as the new database is empty you will need to add in some data.</strong>

 ## Credits